All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Notes:

-Page revised in October 2021.
+Page revised in April 2023.

-The main gate of Genazzano
+The gate of Genazzano

 The road (from Cave) descended suddenly into a charming region of hill and dale, which alternated in the happiest way, a picture of rural prosperity, with its grey olive groves, shady chestnuts, corn and maize fields and gardens, and everywhere the little dome-shaped elm trees; festooning them, dark masses of grape-vines. (..)
 A tower with battlements defends the little town of Genazzano.
-Gregorovius - translation by Dorothea Roberts
+Gregorovius

 Genazzano is located a few miles east of Palestrina, but it is a much smaller town.
-It was built on a tufo ridge which was easily fortified by building a short wall on its southern side, because deep ravines protected it on the other ones;
+It was built on a tufo ridge which was easily fortified by building a short wall on its southern side, because deep ravines protected it on the other ones.

 On the long rocky hills enclosing this picture Genazzano stands, a narrow, dark grey strip, just like the tufa rocks on which it is founded.
 The houses look as if they were marching in procession to the shrine of Santa Maria del Buon Consiglio, the great sanctuary of the Latian Campagna, or else taking their way up to that beautiful baronial Colonna castle crowning the summit of the hill, the dutiful vassals of its lord.
 Gregorovius